QBeukelman/TomTom-Hackathon-2022/README.md

 ### About

-This application was created for the TomTom Global Hackathon.
+This application was created for the TomTom Global Hackathon, by Quentin Beukelman.
+Our team with name "Connected", consisted of Ferry Ras, Carlo Wesseling and Carien Caljouw.

 > **How can TomTom better connect navigation with the user’s digital life?**
 > We often need to (safely) use our phones on the go.
 In this challenge, you’ll find ways of connecting some of the most regularly used apps with a car’s navigation system.